ibm-cloud-docs/fortigate-10g/faqs.md

 ## Does this offering charge for private network connectivity?
 {:faq}

-IBM offers private connectivity free of charge, which is one of our key differentiators in the marketplace.
+IBM© offers private connectivity free of charge, which is one of our key differentiators in the marketplace.

 ## Is FSA 1Gbps also a multi-VLAN offering?
 {:faq}